- This event has passed.

 “Gratitude” is a frequent topic in recovery circles, a recurrent theme in recovery program literature, and a central component of addiction recovery for many recovering people.
 Gratitude practices are commonly employed in addiction treatment and in recovery.
-This presentation will provide definitions of gratitude proposed by social scientists, present scientific findings about the benefits of gratitude, cover theories for the ways in which gratitude “works” (in general and in recovery), and ponder whether gratitude has a “downside.” .”
+This presentation will provide definitions of gratitude proposed by social scientists, present scientific findings about the benefits of gratitude, cover theories for the ways in which gratitude “works” (in general and in recovery).
 Together we will practice at least two gratitude exercises.

 Amy Krentzman, MSW, PhD; Assistant Professor, University of Minnesota School of Social Work